-With 1MD curcumin, the focus is to support your joint and body health while also improving brain function.
-This formula is highly potent and is designed with overall wellness in mind.
+1MD X285 curcumin is 285 times more absorbable than other standard curcumin supplements.
 This compound is doctor recommended with its powerful combination of curcumin extract and 65% standardized Boswellia Serrata extract.

 Additionally, 1MD X285 is made in a USA factory that is GMP-approved and the makeup is vegan-friendly and free of preservatives and additives.
-You’ll be hard pressed to find a cleaner and more potent curcumin product on the market.
+For these reasons, it’s our #1 pick.

-Smarter Curcumin from Smarter Nutrition provides a formula with 250x absorbability and all-natural ingredients.
-Fight oxidative stress and inflammation as well as improve joint health, gut health, and brain health.
+Smarter Curcumin provides a formula with 250x absorbability and all-natural ingredients.

 Terry Natural’s CuraMed is non-GMO, gluten-free, and contains no additives, artificial colors, or preservatives.

-Jarrow Formulas joins our ranks with a viable supplement that has a lot to offer.
-This formula contains 500 mg per serving, and each bottle also contains either a 60-count or 120-count of capsules.
+Jarrow Formulas contains 500 mg per serving, and each bottle also contains either a 60-count or 120-count of capsules.
 This formula contains curcumin C Complex and 95% standardized curcuminoids.

 This curcumin supplement from Innate Vitality is a well-made option that is heavy in turmeric levels that are paired with curcumin extract from the root as well as organic black pepper extract to increase viability.

-The capsules are veggie capsules that are vegan-friendly, gluten-free, and non-GMO.
+These veggie capsules contain 1960 mg per serving and are free of gluten and GMO’s.
 Additionally, this product is made in the USA in a GMP-approved facility and is third-party lab tested for quality.

 How We Rank

-Curcumin supplements are an incredible way to support joint health, improve brain health, maintain heart health, and improve gut health.
-The first thing we considered, when formulating our rankings, was potency and absorbability.
-Curcumin supplements are all well and good but the fact is our bodies do not absorb curcumin very well.
+Curcumin supplements are great, but the fact is our bodies do not absorb curcumin very well.
 This means that the manufacturer has to include some form of absorption in their formula for it to even be effective.
 Black pepper extract or BioPerine is a well known absorption enhancer.
 As such, companies like NatureWise who included BioPerine in their formula was rewarded and ranked higher.
 We also rewarded companies like Solgar for going the extract mile and creating curcumin variations that increase bioavaibilty by up to 184x.

 Next, we looked for products that were either doctor recommended or clinically studied.
 This is a standard procedure that shows the company cares about the viability of their product and they’re willing to prove it through some form of testing.
 Interestingly enough, there are 2 brands on the market that can be misleading.
 Doctor’s Best and Doctor Recommended (brand names) are two brands we dismissed from our ranks because there seemed to be nothing backing their compounds, amongst other issues with the formulas.